aws-samples/faster-cryptography-in-java-with-aws/README.md

 git push fcj-$STAGE
 ```

-There are two more CloudFormation outputs you should explore at this point:
+There are two more CloudFormation outputs you can explore at this point:
 1. Pipeline console URL shows you the pipeline and how the build process is
    coming along.
 2. Container registry (Amazon ECR) console URL shows you containers in your